vaidashi/career-development-curriculum/module_three/professional_storytelling.md

 * Incorporate these ideas into your resume draft and Turing portfolio

 ### Deliverables
-Submit these links via a Pull Request to your individual repo folder, which you can find [here](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions) (clone it first):
+* You'll need a draft of your resume ready by Week 3 for review from staff coaches.

-* Link to your resume. **This needs to be submitted by Monday of Week 2 for review.**
+* You'll need to have your Turing portfolio finished and published on the Turing website by Monday of Week 6 with your final draft of your resume uploaded
-* Link to Turing portfolio with your name, photo, description, 1 project, and resume.
-Check your email for the invitation to create this profile.

 ### Opening
 We've talked about your professional story before, and this will continue to be the cornerstone of your professional development.
 From your professional story, we'll craft your resume, your Turing portfolio, update your LinkedIn, inspire others through blog posts, personal websites, projects, and more.